fvumbaca/mdrun/README.md

 ## Still TODO

 - Support basic cli flags like `--port`
-- Support metadata at the top of the file in frontmatter
+- Support metadata at the top of the file in front matter
 - Support required cli-tools to throw errors early if it can even run on the system
 - Support out-of-the-box containerization??